-Continuing advances in technology will produce changes in the highway, the vehicle, and in road user proficiency; therefore, portions of the system of traffic control devices in this Manual will require updating.
+Continuing advances in technology will produce changes in the highway, vehicle, and road user proficiency; therefore, portions of the system of traffic control devices in this Manual will require updating.
 In addition, unique situations often arise for device applications that might require interpretation or clarification of this Manual.
 It is important to have a procedure for recognizing these developments and for introducing new ideas and modifications into the system.